 The Volvo C30 R-Design is the nearest thing to a dedicated sports car in the present Volvo model range.

-The new chassis stiffer, more distinct properties add sharpness to the sporty drive - and the exclusive extra equipment gives the C30 R-Design just the right attitude.
+The stiffer, more distinct properties of the new chassis add sharpness to the sporty drive - and the exclusive extra equipment gives the C30 R-Design just the right attitude.

 The new Volvo C30 R-Design's most significant changes are hidden beneath the car's extrovert body kit.
 The chassis experts have focused on creating a sporty driving experience and a sophisticated feeling of comfort to match the very best.

-"The new R-Design chassis builds further on the success of the sport chassis introduced in the Volvo S80 earlier in 2009.
-Although the actual properties differ between these two car models, we've had plenty of good experience to inject in the C30 project," says Stefan Sällqvist, manager Vehicle Dynamics at Volvo Cars.
+"The new R-Design chassis builds further on the success of the sports chassis introduced in the Volvo S80 earlier in 2009.
+Although the actual properties differ between these two car models, we've had plenty of good experience to bring to the C30 project," says Stefan Sällqvist, manager Vehicle Dynamics at Volvo Cars.

 The optional R-Design chassis has been modified in several areas.
 The steering is more precise owing to the installation of stiffer bushings.
 The steering ratio is lower, giving 10 percent faster response to steering wheel input.
 Spring stiffness has been increased by no less than 30 percent in order to increase the car's poise in enthusiastic driving.
 The dampers are also stiffer and the exclusive mono-tube technology builds up pressure much more quickly.
 The roll stabilizers are stiffer to reduce any leaning tendency when cornering.

 The new sports chassis has made the C30 R-Design a better-balanced and more agile car.
 Road contact is more distinct and feedback from the wheels is faster and clearer, promoting a more alert feeling while driving.
 This is something that also benefits safety.